maixnor/wu-quartz/content/Previous Questions BS.md

 		1. Correct
 	6. When a taxi company buys a new taxi for 40,000 EUR then this transaction is an expense.
 		1. False
-	7. When a taxi company sells an unused car above its (book) value in the [[balance sheet]], then ROI increases.
+	7. When a taxi company sells an unused car above its (book) value in the [[Balance Sheet]], then ROI increases.
 		1. Correct
 	8. When a taxi company buys a new taxi for 40,000 EUR then this transaction is a capital expenditure.
 		1. Correct
 	9. According to the cost-of-production method, [[profit]] equals the monetary value of the goods/services sold during a time period (revenues) minus the monetary value of resources consumed to produce these goods/services ([[expenses]])
 		1. False
-	10. When a company distributes its profits of the year 2020 to its owners at the end of the year, then the company's net value (according to [[balance sheet]]) at the end of 2020 equals its value at the beginning of the year.
+	10. When a company distributes its profits of the year 2020 to its owners at the end of the year, then the company's net value (according to [[Balance Sheet]]) at the end of 2020 equals its value at the beginning of the year.
 		1. Correct
-	11. When a company borrows money to buy a new car, then both sides of the [[balance sheet]] ([[submodules/wu-quartz/content/Assets|assets]] and claims) increase.
+	11. When a company borrows money to buy a new car, then both sides of the [[Balance Sheet]] ([[submodules/wu-quartz/content/Assets|assets]] and claims) increase.
 		1. Correct
 	12. On average, investors' returns on a company's [[equity]] should be lower than their returns on bonds issued by the same company.
 		1. False